 We will need tenant income information, among other items, to determine if affordable units need to be replaced.
 It is the responsibility of the owner to obtain all the required documentation verifying the tenant income and the project’s rental and occupancy.

-For density bonus projects in the absence of income documentation, the Land Use staff will make a determination that rental units were last occupied by 50% very low income and 18% low income households pursuant to the U.S. Department of Housing and Urban Development’s (HUD) Comprehensive Housing Affordability Strategy (CHAS) database.
-For transit oriented communities (TOC) projects in the absence of income documentation, the determination breakdown will be 31% extremely low income, 19% very low income, and 18% low income.
+Effective beginning September 1, 2019 - all density bonus projects in the absence of income documentation, the Land Use staff will make a determination that rental units were last occupied by 51% very low income and 19% low income households pursuant to the U.S. Department of Housing and Urban Development’s (HUD) Comprehensive Housing Affordability Strategy (CHAS) database.
+For transit oriented communities (TOC) projects in the absence of income documentation, the determination breakdown will be 32% extremely low income, 19% very low income, and 19% low income.

 HOW TO SUBMIT YOUR APPLICATIONS